dotnet/corefx/Documentation/project-docs/developer-guide.md

 ::TODO: The exact properties needed for .NET Native tests runs after engineering work is TBD msbuild /t:BuildAndTest /p:TargetGroup=uap /p:UseDotNetNativeToolchain=true
 ```
-If native compilation succeeds, the test will build and run as a native executable named "xunit.console.netcore.exe" in a folder named "native" in the test execution folder.
+If native compilation succeeds, the test will build and run as a native executable named "xunit.console.dll" in a folder named "native" in the test execution folder.
 Note many tests in CoreFX are not ready to run though native compilation yet.

 A slight variation on these arguments will allow you to build and run against `uap`, the managed version of the UWP Framework subset, used when debugging UWP applications in Visual Studio:
 ```cmd